IBM/cp4ba-labs/23.0.2/Bring-up/Readme.md

 Learn how to quickly bring-up a Production deployment of IBM CP4BA using the **product scripts**. **[TODO: Click here to get to the Lab Guide](TODO)**.

 **Approximate Lab Duration**: 8 hours

-**Note:** Labs as documented here only require an environment created from **[TechZone](https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-demos-and-labs-bring-up-lab)**.
-It requires to be separately created, see the Lab Guides for all needed details.
-You also need a CP4BA License which will get accessed from the **[IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)**, see also the Lab Guide for all needed details.

-If you like to bring-up your own CP4BA instance independently of a Tech Jam, simply follow the instructions in our **[CP4BA rapid deployment project](https://github.com/IBM/cp4ba-rapid-deployment)**